usamaejaz/what-the-duck/README.md

 A simple browser extension which replaces the F word with "duck".

 ## Features
-What the duck?
-Do you really ducking need a feature list for this ducking simple extension?
-Ducking fine!
 - Replaces the F word with "duck"
 - Allows you to exclude specific sites
 - Shows the count of ducks in browser toolbar